xshen053/CS100_finalproject/README.md

- >   * What design pattern(s) did you use?
-For each pattern you must explain in 4-5 sentences:
- >     * Why did you pick this pattern?
-And what feature did you implement with it?
  We use Composite pattern and strategy pattern.

  We use composite design pattern to help us implement hierarchy structure of our task scheduler.